owncloud/web/docs/extension-system/viewer-editor-apps.md

 ## Viewer and editor apps

-The ownCloud Web allows developers to implement apps for viewing and editing specific file types.
+ownCloud Web allows developers to implement apps for viewing and editing specific file types.
 For instance, the built-in preview app serves as the default application for opening media files like images, videos, or audio.

 This section will guide you through the process of implementing such an app within ownCloud Web.